 8.)
-Should student-athletes be considered employees of the universities that they attend?
+Regardless of the eventual outcome of the Northwestern University case, should student-athletes be considered employees of the universities they attend?
 Why or why not?
 (See Taylor Branch.
 "The Shame of College Sports."
 Atlantic (October 2011), 81-110)

 Student-athletes are actively recruited and sign contracts to participate in activities that consume much of their time.
 They receive substantial payment in the form of scholarships and sometimes generate substantial revenues and publicity for their universities.
 Arguably, athletics is less central to what universities do than are the teaching and research performed by graduate assistants.
 Further, the mode of payment of athletes is less obviously a wage for services rendered.
 Nevertheless, the concept of the "student-athlete," devised by the NCAA to legitimize the amateur, non-employee status of athletes, is increasingly being challenged, as major school sports programs grow ever larger and top athletes treat college as brief internships on the path to professional careers.